Nicholas Monteiro

-Nicholas Monteiro (born 20 October 2005 in Pembroke Pines) is a Brazilian and American racing driver set to compete in the Indy NXT for A. J. Foyt Racing.
+Nicholas Codicasa Monteiro (born 20 October 2005 in Pembroke Pines) is a Brazilian and American racing who last competed in Indy NXT for A. J. Foyt Racing.

 Born in Pembroke Pines, Florida, Monteiro started his single-seater career in 2022, competing in Brazilian F4.
 He then competed in the USF Pro 2000 Championship from 2023 to 2025.

 Career

 Karting

 Monteiro started out in karts at the age of seven, competing in the Mirim class of the 14th Copa Brasil series.
 Moving up to the Sprinter class in 2020, Monteiro continued karting until 2022, last competing in the Brazilian KZ Championship in the KZ Graduados class.

 Formula 4

 Having been announced as one of the fifteen drivers set to compete in the inaugural season of the F4 Brazilian Championship, Monteiro was confirmed to be joining TMG Racing following a draw which decided the team and driver combinations.
 Finishing second in the season-opener, Monteiro finished third in all three races of the second Interlagos round, on his way to eighth in the standings at season's end.

 During 2022, Monteiro also competed in two rounds of the Italian F4 Championship for Cram Motorsport, scoring a best result of 26th in race two at Vallelunga.